AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-inbox-search-rail.md

 ---
-title: Configuring Search Forms
+title: How to configure search filters for Inbox?
-description: Learn how to configure Search Forms.
+description: Learn how to configure search filters for Inbox items.
 ---
 # Configure search filters for Inbox {#configure-search-filters-inbox}